 Amended and Restated Charter

-of the Audit Committee of the Board of Directors
+of the Audit and Risk Committee of the Board of Directors

-The Audit Committee is appointed by the Board of Directors of Aflac Incorporated (the "Company") to assist the Board in fulfilling its oversight responsibilities.
-The Audit Committee's primary duties and responsibilities are to:
+The Audit and Risk Committee (the “Committee”) is appointed by the Board of Directors of Aflac Incorporated (the "Company") to assist the Board in fulfilling its oversight responsibilities.
+The Committee's primary duties and responsibilities are to: